-FREE LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS
+OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 AGMC offers a free "open market listing and booking help service" for freelance independent moving-helpers who are looking for piecemeal job appointment work offered from other independent moving companies.
-If you sign up for this free service, AGMC can forward to you job appointment offers made from these other moving companies, at no cost to you.
-Any job appointments you accept through AGMC's free listing service would be subject to the TERMS AND CONDITIONS OF USE FOR MOVING HELPERS provided below.
-If you are interested in signing up for AGMC's free listing and booking help service for moving helpers, you need to fill out and turn in AGMC's "MOVING HELPER'S LISTING CONTRACT" and a W-9.
-You can ask AGMC to mail you a copy of these blank forms (in a text sent to 541 636-7386), and include your mailing address.
-Or, you can copy and print the contract from the copy provided below, and follow the below provided link to a printable copy of a W-9 (you only need the first page).
-Then fill them out and mail them back to AGMC at:
+If you sign up for this free moving-helper listing and booking help service, AGMC can forward to you job appointment offers made to you from these other moving companies, at no cost to you.
+Any job appointments you accept through AGMC's free listing service would be subject to the TERMS AND CONDITIONS OF USE FOR MOVING HELPERS provided below, on this web page.
+If you are interested in signing up for AGMC's free listing and booking help service for moving helpers, you need to fill out and turn in to AGMC AGMC's "MOVING HELPER'S LISTING CONTRACT" (provided below) and a W-9.
+Although it isn't necessary, you can improve your listing advertisement by adding a cover page describing your skills, experience, and other things about yourself, including a picture of yourself in the work outfit you would wear to your moving jobs.

 K. Sloan